CraftyCurtis05/te-capstone-coffee-shop-locator/README.md

 - **Vue.js**: JavaScript framework used for building the user interface.
 - **Yelp Fusion API**: External API used to search and retrieve coffee shop data.
-- **Spring Boot: The backend framework used for verifying user details.
+- **Spring Boot**: The backend framework used for verifying user details.
-- **PostgreSQL: Relational database for storing user information.
+- **PostgreSQL**: Relational database for storing user information.
 - **JSON**: Data format used to parse the response from the Yelp API.

 ---